-1. To launch editor with Windows XP, Vista or 7, click on Start/All Programs/Graco/Matrix3/Utilities and choose: Edit Matrix Settings.
+To launch editor with Windows 7, Widows XP or Windows Vista, click on Start/All Programs/Graco/Matrix3/Utilities and choose: Edit Matrix Settings.

-NOTE: With Windows 8, Matrix utilities can be found in the Applications page.
+NOTE: With Windows 8, Matrix Utilities can be found in the Applications page.

 2. The editor appears as a two-column list of system properties, with property names on the left and their editable values on the right (Fig. 29).
 When you select a property by clicking on it, the bottom panel of the screen shows basic information about that property.